rancher/elemental-docs/docs/custom-images.md

 # How to build and use custom OS images

-## Remasterimg an OS image with a custom Dockerfile
+## Remastering an OS image with a custom Dockerfile

 Since OS images provided by Elemental are container images, they can also be used as a base image in a Dockerfile in order to create a new container image.